leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 > engendered by the structure, and that while the structure remains the vices
 > will reproduce themselves."

-XXX: Begin to rid (eschew) public services of business ontology.
-When businesses cant be ran as a business, why should public services? (???)

-XXX: Failure of left to produce viable alternative.
-The left, for example, should argue that it can deliver what neoliberalism has failed to do: a massive reduction of bureaucracy.
-What is needed is a new struggle over work and who controls it: an assertion of worker autonomy (as opposed to control by management) together witha rejection of certain kinds of labor (such as auditing, which has become so central feature of work in post-fordism).
-It is an open question as to whether old structures (such as trad eunions) will be capable of nurturing that subjectivity, or whether it will entail the formation of wholly new political organizations.
-New forms of industrial action needed to be instituted against managerialism.
+Capitalist Realism outlines these methods of change:

+  * Remove business ontology from (public) services.
+In regard to LRC I think about our "key performance indicators."
+  * Produce a viable alternative.
+LRC needs to not only research and prepare for the unintuitive caveats of real implementations of leaderlessness, but it needs to balance this with real-world application and experimentation, and proposals for methods for accomplishing such.
+  * Assertion of worker autonomy (as opposed to control by management)
-For instance, the tactic of (teacher strikes) were pretty much welcomed by management.
-What is, instead, required is strategic withdrawal of forms of labor which will only be noticed by the management which have no effect on the dlivery... but which managerialism cannot do without.
+  * Withdraw, evade forms of labor which "will only be noticed by the management which have no effect on the delivery[...] but which managerialism cannot do without."
+Reject these managerial-types of labor (such as auditing).
+Institute industrial action against managerialism in general.

-XXX: The unhealthiness of these systems.
+  * Realize the unhealthiness of these systems

+This is a powerful conclusion to the book:

-XXX: It is clear that consumer self-regulation and the market will not by themselves avert environmental catastrophe.
-Unlimited license (re: ceaseless "progress" in hedonism) leads to misery & disaffectionment, then limitations placed on desire are likely to quicken, rather than deaden, it.
-In any case, rationing of some sort is inevitable.
-The issue is whether it will be collectively managed, or wheter it will be imposed by authoritarian means when it is already too late.
+> It is clear that consumer self-regulation and the market will not by themselves
+> avert environmental catastrophe.
+Unlimited license (re: ceaseless "progress" in
+> hedonism) leads to misery & disaffectionment, then limitations placed on desire
+> are likely to quicken, rather than deaden, it.
+In any case, rationing of some
+> sort is inevitable.
+The issue is whether it will be collectively managed, or
+> wheter it will be imposed by authoritarian means when it is already too late.
-Quite what forms this collective management should take is an open question, one that can only be resolved practically and experimentally.
-Which I believe is exactly what Leaderlessness Research Club is all about.
+> Quite what forms this collective management should take is an open question,

-I'd like to close with the three things enforcing the big Other of Capitalist
-Realism:

-The imaginary
-:   Perpetual growth: we can have whatever we want as long as someone's selling it.

-The symbolic
-: Perpetual growth: working, consuming, unyielding boundless hedonism

-The real
-: Environmental damage and exploitation
+> one that can only be resolved practically and experimentally.

+I think it's rather strange how close the goals of Leaderlessness Research Club are to all of this just through the concept of leaderlessness.

 Related reads: